iotaledger/iota-wiki/iota/learn/about-iota/tangle.md

 ---
 id: tangle
 title: The Tangle
-description: The Tangle is IOTA's distributed ledger that contains all the information necessary to track token ownership.
+description: The Tangle is the data structure behind IOTA that contains all information about token ownership.
 image: /img/iota-wiki.png
 keywords:
 - explanation
+- IOTA
 ---

 # The Tangle

-The Tangle is IOTA's distributed ledger.
-It's a data structure replicated across a network of computers (also called 'nodes') that contains all the information necessary to track token ownership.
+The Tangle is a data structure that is replicated across a network of computers (also called 'nodes') that contains all the information necessary to track token ownership.
 It forms a directed acyclic graph of blocks (a block-DAG), where each newer block is attached to multiple older ones.

 IOTA nodes currently reach consensus on the ledger state with the help of milestone blocks (also called 'milestones').
 Milestones are issued by a central node called the [Coordinator](./coordinator.md).
 The Coordinator represents a temporary solution and will be eliminated as part of IOTA's decentralization efforts.